donejs/developer-relations/website-audit-checklist.md

 [WebPagetest](https://www.webpagetest.org/easy) is a great tool for testing website performance on real-world devices.

+Matthew’s [performance audit of a DoneJS website](https://github.com/stealjs/stealjs/issues/20) has some helpful commentary.

 # Security

 Enable [Synk](https://snyk.io/) on our repos to find and fix vulnerabilities in our dependencies.